 Between whale tours, Todos Santos offers rich cultural experiences:

-- Culinary scene: Farm-to-table restaurants, Oystera oyster bar, authentic Mexican cuisine
+- Culinary Scene: Farm-to-table restaurants and authentic Mexican cuisine

-- Historic center: Colonial architecture, Iglesia de Nuestra Señora Pilar, colorful streets
+- Historic Center: Colonial architecture and colorful streets

 - Beach activities: Surfing at Los Cerritos, turtle rescue center visits, sunset walks

-- Cultural events: Art festivals, Tropic of Cancer Music Festival, Mango Festival, Cine Festival
+- Events: Art festivals, Tropic of Cancer Music Festival, Mango Festival, Cine Festival

 Tour Options from Todos Santos